chentoast/blog/_posts/2019-2-01-ExponentialFamilies.md

 $$p(x|\eta) = h(x)exp(\eta^{T}T(x) - A(\eta) $$

 In the above equation, \\(\eta \\) is commonly referred to as the canonical parameter, T(x) is called the sufficient statistic, and \\(A(\eta) \\) is referred to as the log normalizer, as it is the term that ensures that the density integrates to 1.
-It turns out that a ton of very commonly used distributions (poisson, multinomial, dirichlet, beta, etc) can be written in this form.
+As it turns out, a ton of very commonly used distributions (poisson, multinomial, dirichlet, beta, etc) can be written in this form.

 ## Examples: the Bernoulli and Gaussian distributions